ssokolow/quicktile/README.md

 author has time to decide between extending the standard Python rcfile parser and replacing `quicktile.cfg` with `quicktile.json`.

+### Important Notes:

+ * Some systems may not provide a Python 2.x binary under the name `python2`.
+   If this is the case on yours, you must edit the first line in `quicktile.py` accordingly.
+ * If you are running quicktile from a folder that isn't in your `PATH`, you will need to specify a path like `./quicktile.py` to run `quicktile.py` directly.
+ * If you don't mark `quicktile.py` as executable, you must run `python2 quicktile.py` rather than `quicktile.py`.
+ * You can list your current keybindings by running `quicktile.py --show-bindings`
+ * You can get a list of valid actions for the configuration file by running `quicktile.py --show-actions`

 ## Usage (Typical Use)

  1. Focus the window you want to tile